 Customers under contract, business customers, may have this clause regarding the basis for charging regulated under their contract.
 The contract overwrites this terms and conditions clause regarding basis of charging.

 The Customer must have paid AMICI Tech the Fees (in clear funds) in order for the Customer to use the Services.
 AMICI Tech is under no obligation to provide the Services if the Customer has not paid the Fees to AMICI Tech.

 5.2 AMICI Tech rights to not proceed with a Customer Request

-AMICI Tech may in its sole discretion choose to withdraw and not proceed with completion of a Customer Request if:
+AMICI Tech may in its sole discretion choose to withdraw and not proceed with completion of a Customer Request through the online checkout payment gateway if:

 - Customer’s credit card payment is not processed in the first run whether or not due to card entry errors (including an incorrect or expired card expiry date) made by Customer;